db-wenxin/wenxin-databricks/databricks-apps/sample-large-file/README.md

 ## Problem Statement

-**Q: My customer wants to run an App that needs to use/load a file that is larger than 10 MB**
+**I want to run an App that needs to use/load a file that is larger than 10 MB**

 We are able to use CLI/SDK to create/sync a single file to workspace, however the App deployment failed because it could not process this large file.